NDHWAlliance/gitlab-analytics/README.md

 ```

 ### Configuration
 * Step 1: Access flaks's root with port 8080, like: http://127.0.0.1:8080.
 Submit the configuration to access gitlab and initialize webhook for gitlab's projects.
+Default webhook(External Url) is the '$base_url/web_hook/' like http://127.0.0.1:8080/web_hook/.
-* Step 2: Choose the projects that you would like to add the webhook.
+* Step 2: In the addhook page, choose the projects that you would like to add the webhook.
+* Step 3: If you would like to bind the webhook to your new project automatically, just configure the system hook '$base_url/system_hook' to your gitlab， like: http:/127.0.0.1:8080/system_hook/.

 # Reference